ignashub/zk-votely/README.md

 ![alt text](https://github.com/ignashub/web3-template/blob/main/apps/zkproof/diagrams/circom_snarkjs_flow.png?raw=true)

-This particular example uses yes_vote_check circuit.
-But for explanation reasons we will just call it circuit because this logic is applicable for any circuit.
+This particular example uses the yes_vote_check circuit.
+But for explanation reasons, we will just call it circuit because this logic is applicable to any circuit.

 Starting from the top, Circom circuit is compiled into 2 files:

 This process is done through the scripts.

 - circuit.wasm/circuit.cpp - it is a program representation of your circuit.
-It takes the inputs(public and private signals) and then generates - witness which is a whole computational trace of your arithmetic circuit (all correct signals to satisfy your circuit).
+It takes the inputs(public and private signals) and then generates - a witness which is a whole computational trace of your arithmetic circuit (all correct signals to satisfy your circuit).
-- circuit.r1cs - more mathematical representation of a circuit.
+- circuit.r1cs - a more mathematical representation of a circuit.
 To read more about R1CS [start](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649) here.

-Starting from the left, witness is generated when the inputs (public and private signals) are supplied (e.g through the front-end) to circuit.wasm/cpp program.
+Starting from the left, witness is generated when the inputs (public and private signals) are supplied (e.g through the front end) to circuit.wasm/cpp program.

 On the right side, circuit.final.zkey is generated from the circuit.
 This file is a public parameters of the zk-SNARK protocol for our application.

 - Then a verification key is generated from circuit.final.zkey.
-Verification key helps to identify our zk-SNARK protocol.
+The verification key helps to identify our zk-SNARK protocol.
 - Prover uses circuit.final.zkey as his proving key.
 - Prover combines circuit.final.zkey with the witness file mentioned before.
 It generates the proof.json (actual proof).
 - Prover sends the proof and public signals(inputs) to Verifier.